APinarSole/Wooden_Box/README.md

-Python script to obtain the sizes of the 6 pannels for making a wooden box with a sliding top and a grooved bottom preventing deformations when wood expands/contracts.
+Python script to obtain the sizes of the 6 pannels for making a wooden box with a sliding top and a grooved bottom preventing deformations when wood expands/contracts given the box dimensions.
 Sizes of the pannels in t w l coordinates (l=grain direction length) and size of the box in W H D coordinates